A collection of workshops and software programs designed to help you develop the skills required for researching. 2014 Research Workshops (PDF)

 Blogs are a great way to test your voice and also communicate your research to the broader community.
 In this class we will help you set up a blog in Wordpress.
 Participants should bring along a picture of themselves, and images of their work if relevant.

-This seminar will teach you how to use bibliometrics to publish strategically!
-We will show you how to identify potential places to publish and then evaluate them using a number of tools.
+This workshop will teach you how to use bibliometrics to publish strategically!
+We will show you how to use Journal Citation Report and Scopus to identify potential places to publish and then evaluate using a number of tools.